This post has been updated for 2021

 Having one of the best and most expensive black diamond collections, Fawaz Gruosi bought another black stone in 1998 from India. this one weighing 300.12-carat in its rough.
 After 3 years of cutting the 300.12 carat rough diamond emerged as the 115.34-carat Gruosi Diamond.
 The typical diamond cutting process does not take this long, however the Gruosi Diamond, and many other black polycrystalline diamonds, feature an unequal amount of hard and soft areas.
 Certain spots were very fragile, while others were extremely hard.
 As such, the diamond had to be handled with steady and patient hands.
 Today, the heart shaped black stone is the centerpiece of a necklace set in white gold with 58.77 carats of smaller black diamonds, 378 white diamonds, and 14.1 carats of tsavorite garnets.

 The Korloff Noir Diamond

 Image Source Danys

-The third famous black diamond on our list is the Korloff Noir Diamond is a beautiful 57 facet black diamond, weighing 88-carats that is currently owned by the Korloff Jewelers of France.
+The third famous black diamond on our list is the Korloff Noir Diamond is a beautiful 57 facet black gem, weighing 88-carats that is currently owned by the Korloff Jewelers of France.
 Legend has it the Korloff diamond brings happiness, luck, and prosperity to whomever touches it.
 This diamond demonstrates a new type of diamond cut, known as the Korloff-cut.
 The octagonal shape has 65 facets, with only 24 on the pavilion and the remainding 41 on the crown.
 The benefits of the Korloff-cut allow the most amount of light to enter the stone, enhancing the brilliance and shine of the diamond.